cfanatic/ocr-receipt/README.md

 docker exec -it ocr-receipt ./ocr-receipt -c ../misc/config.json -i ../misc/input/receipt_2.jpg
 ```

-You should be getting the results as shown above.
+You should be getting the results from above.

+Add the `--json` switch if you want to serialize the results for further processing.